anmonteiro/anmonteiro.github.io/_posts/2016-08-10-clojurescript-require-now-supports-rename.md

 2. [build](https://github.com/mfikes/planck#building) the [Planck](http://planck-repl.org/) bootstrapped REPL — [Mike Fikes](https://twitter.com/mfikes) has promptly updated the repository to use the ClojureScript commit that includes support for `:rename`.

+**Note:** This feature is now part of ClojureScript releases since version 1.9.183.

 ### Parting thoughts

 While there will always exist differences between Clojure and ClojureScript, this enhancement further narrows that gap and eases code portability between the two platforms.